-Source: Author's compilation (2025)
+Source: Compilation (2025)

-Results and Discussion of Findings
+Results and Discussion of the Findings

 Data Presentation

-In this chapter, data sourced from primary and secondary sources are presented.
-Primary data were sourced through the administration of questionnaires to commercial and household farmers in Akinyele and Ibadan Southeast Local Government Areas.
-Primary data were gathered from farmers' perceptions of the study's objective.
+This chapter presents data sourced from primary and secondary sources.
+Primary data were sourced through the administration of questionnaires to commercial and household farmers in the Akinyele and Ibadan Southeast Local Government Areas.
+Primary data were gathered from farmers’ perceptions of the study’s objective.

 Data Analyses

-This study employed descriptive statistics to characterise the variables, focusing on measures of central tendency and dispersion, as well as normality.
-Correlation was also employed to assess the association between variables and to detect multicollinearity among independent variables.
-The regression model is used to understand and predict the value of the dependent variable in relation to the independent variable.
+This study employed descriptive statistics to characterize the variables, focusing on measures of central tendency, dispersion, and normality.
+Correlation was also employed to assess the association between variables and detect multicollinearity among independent variables.
+The regression model is used to understand and predict the dependent variable’s value in relation to the independent variable.

 Demographic Data of the Respondents

-Table 2 reports the analysis of the respondents' demographic data.
-The respondents used for this study are household farmers across Ibadan South-East and Akinyele LGAs.
+Table 2 reports the demographic data analysis of the respondents.
+The respondents used in this study are household farmers across Ibadan South-East and Akinyele LGAs.

-Table 2: Demographic Distribution of Respondents
+Table 2: Demographic distribution of the respondents